 In this role, I am looking forward to encouraging leadership within our members as well as building capacity through strong site leadership.
 I appreciate being given the opportunity to serve in this position.

 Elementary Area Rep Squads

 HIIA, FVES, LES, AES, BES, NVES, TES, VHES, PES

 Hi, my name is Jamie Vaughn, and it's an honor to serve as your Elementary Area Rep. I attended California Polytechnic State University, San Luis Obispo for my BS and teaching credential.
-I've been a teacher for 24 years, and this is my 19th year with TVUSD.
-I taught for 17 years at Alamos Elementary school, and currently teach 3rd grade at our brand-new Home Instead Innovation Academy.
+I've been a teacher for 25 years, and this is my 20th year with TVUSD.
+I taught for 17 years at Alamos Elementary school, and currently teach 3rd grade at Home Instead Innovation Academy.

-During my free time, I enjoy spending time with my family camping (or "glamping") in our 5th wheel RV.
-When we aren't camping, we enjoy relaxing at home in our pool, playing board games, and having friends/family over.
-We have a 16 year old son who is a junior at CHS.
+During my free time, I enjoy spending time with my family camping (or "glamping") in our RV.
+When we aren't camping, we enjoy relaxing at home, playing board games, and having friends/family over.
+We have an 18 year old son who just graduated from CHS.
 He's attended TVUSD since Kindergarten, and we're so grateful for all of the amazing TVUSD educators that have helped support his academic success.

 Support Services Area Rep

 Position Specialist Groups

 Hello!
 My name is Tina Mey and I am the TVEA Support Services Area Representative.
 I am new to this position this year, but previously served on the leadership council.
 I am honored to advocate for counselors, SLPs, social workers, nurses, school psychologists and other "behind the scenes" educational professionals who serve a vital role in the success of students and schools.